Skip to Content

 sites-enabled/

-└── username.seerr.conf# Domain vhost created by lecert (when -d domain used)
+└── username.seerr.conf# Domain vhost created by lecert (when -d domain is used)

 /etc/systemd/system